Extending torsors over regular models of curves: Introduction

-In this paper, we shall consider the problem of extending fppf $G$-torsors over a smooth projective $K$-curve $C$, endowed with a $K$-rational point $Q_0$ and seek for an extension over some $R$-regular model $\mathcal{C}$ of $C$.
-We first emphasize that the existence of an extension of a given $G$-torsor is, in general, a strong requirement: if we assume that we have a finite flat model $\mathcal{G}$ of $G$, that is in addition \'etale, our extended torsor---if it exists---should be \'etale, \emph{i.e.} unramified over any codimension one point $x$ of $\mathcal{C}_k$.
-But this is quite a strong condition; in order to relax this condition, we shall work inside a larger category, namely, the category of \textit{logarithmic} torsors.
+In this paper, we shall consider the problem of extending fppf $G$-torsors over a smooth projective $K$-curve $C$, endowed with a $K$-rational point $Q$, and seek an extension over some $R$-regular model $\mathcal{C}$ of $C$.
+We first emphasize that the existence of an extension of a given $G$-torsor is, in general, a strong requirement: if we assume that we have a finite flat model $\mathcal{G}$ of $G$, that is in addition \'etale, our extended torsor --if it exists-- should be unramified.
+But this is quite a strong condition; in order to relax this condition, we shall work inside a larger category, namely the category of \textit{logarithmic} torsors.
 More precisely, we endow $\mathcal{C}$ with the logarithmic structure induced by its special fiber $\mathcal{C}_k$, seen as a divisor.
-Then logarithmic torsors over $\mathcal{C}$ are, roughly speaking, tamely ramified along $\mathcal{C}_k$, which dramatically extends the range of this kind of techniques. \\
+Then logarithmic torsors over $\mathcal{C}$ are, roughly speaking, tamely ramified along $\mathcal{C}_k$. \\

-The first natural question that comes to mind is to check whether or not the previous stated one-to-one correspondence between torsors and morphisms of groups generalizes to the logarithmic world.
-Indeed, we prove the following theorem :\\
+In view of \cite{Ant} discussed above, the first natural question is to investigate the correspondence between torsors and homomorphisms of group schemes in the logarithmic setting.
+Then we prove the following:\\

-\textbf{Theorem \ref{raynaudlog}.} \textsl{Let $C$ be a smooth projective and geometrically connected curve endowed with a point.
-Let $f : \mathcal{C} \to \Spec(R)$ be a regular model of $C$.
-Let $\mathcal{G}$ be a finite flat and commutative group scheme over $R$ and let $\mathcal{G}^D$ denote its Cartier dual.
-We have a canonical isomorphism :
+\textbf{Theorem \ref{raynaudlog}.} \textsl{Let $C$ be a smooth projective and geometrically connected curve over $K$, endowed with a rational point $Q$.
+Let $f: \mathcal{C} \to \Spec(R)$ be a regular model of $C$.
+Let $\mathcal{G}$ be a commutative finite flat group scheme over $R$ and let $\mathcal{G}^D$ denote its Cartier dual.
+We have a canonical isomorphism:

-where $\Pic^{log}_{\mathcal{C}/R}$ is the logarithmic Picard functor (cf. Definition \ref{Piclog})}\hop \hop The global section of the sheaf on the left can be interpreted as $\mathcal{G}^D_{\mathcal{C}}$-pointed log torsors over $\mathcal{C}$ (cf. Corollary \ref{pointedlog}).
+where $\Pic^{log}_{\mathcal{C}/R}$ is the logarithmic Picard functor (cf. Definition \ref{Piclog})}\hop \hop The global sections of the sheaf on the left can be interpreted as $\mathcal{G}^D_{\mathcal{C}}$-pointed log torsors over $\mathcal{C}$ (cf. Corollary \ref{pointedlog}).
 Hence, this shows that extending torsors into log torsors over $\mathcal{C}$ also reduces to the extension of some group functors and morphisms between them.
-However, this criterion is not easy to handle in practice (for example, we don't have any general result about the representability of the log Picard functor by a scheme or by an algebraic space).
-This is why, we deduce from the previous statement another criterion that is easier to use in practice, namely :
+However, this criterion is not easy to handle in practice; e.g. we do not have any general result about the representability of the log Picard functor.
+However, we can deduce from it the following sufficient condition for extension to log torsors:\\